-- Staff and volunteers must be professional, polite and respectful to all, regardless of age, background, ability, gender, ethnicity, sexuality or beliefs with particular considerations made for people with protected characteristics - Staff and volunteers should not work alone with children or young people, a 2nd staff member, carer or volunteer must be present within the premises at all times - Staff and volunteers are not permitted to work while intoxicated or under the influence of alcohol or illegal/recreational drugs - Negative communication, foul language and bullying will not be tolerated in any form - Staff and/or volunteers should under no circumstances inflict physical or psychological harm on a child - Assault of children is against the law.
-If anyone causes physical or psychological injury to or mistreats a child, the Organisation will not hesitate to contact the relevant enforcement agencies which could lead to prosecution and a criminal offence - Staff and volunteers must not enter into an inappropriate relationship with children or young people, it will be treated as a safeguarding concern.
-It is illegal to have sexual relationships with a person under the age of consent. - Staff and volunteers should respect the personal space of the children and young people they work with.
+- Staff and volunteers must be professional, polite and respectful to all, regardless of age, background, ability, gender, ethnicity, sexuality or beliefs with particular considerations made for people with protected characteristics - Staff and volunteers should not work alone with vulnerable adults, a 2nd staff member, carer or volunteer must be present within the premises at all times - Staff and volunteers are not permitted to work while intoxicated or under the influence of alcohol or illegal/recreational drugs - Negative communication, foul language and bullying will not be tolerated in any form - Staff and/or volunteers should under no circumstances inflict physical or psychological harm on anyone - Assault of vulnerable adults is against the law.
+If anyone causes physical or psychological injury to or mistreats anyone, the Organisation will not hesitate to contact the relevant enforcement agencies which could lead to prosecution and a criminal offence - Staff and volunteers must not enter into an inappropriate relationship with vulnerable adults, it will be treated as a safeguarding concern.
+It is illegal to have sexual relationships with a person who is unable to consent

+- Staff and volunteers should respect the personal space of the vulnerable adults they work with.
 Physical signs of affection including hugging, petting, kissing and any type of inappropriate touching are not permitted and will be treated as a safeguarding concern - Staff and/or volunteers will be asked to leave the premises or outreach event immediately by their Line Manager, the DSL or the Safeguarding Director if any of the above points are breached

-Behaviour Codes for Children and Young People
+Behaviour Codes for Vulnerable Adults

-- Children and Young People will be asked to produce their own set of ground rules prior to commencing a project.
-Staff and/or volunteers will ensure the following points are included - Children and Young People must be polite and respectful to all regardless of age, background, ability, gender, ethnicity, sexuality or beliefs with particular considerations made for people with protected characteristics - Premises and equipment must be kept clean, tidy and safe to protect everyone's health and safety - Damage to equipment must be reported to staff or volunteers - Negative communication, foul language and bullying will not be tolerated in any form - Children and Young People must not be intoxicated or under the influence of alcohol or illegal/recreational drugs - Children and Young People are not permitted to smoke or vape on the premises - Inflicting physical or psychological harm on anyone will not be tolerated and may result in permanent exclusion and a safeguarding concern will be raised - Assault is against the law.
-If a child or young person causes physical or psychological injury to or mistreats another child, young person or adult, the Organisation will not hesitate to contact the relevant enforcement agencies - Children and/or young people engaging in sexual activities on the premises or at outreach events will be treated as a safeguarding concern - Children and/or Young People may be asked to leave the premises or outreach event immediately by the DSL or the Safeguarding Director if any of the above points are breached and they may be permanently excluded
+- Vulnerable adults will be asked to produce their own set of ground rules prior to commencing a project.
+Staff and/or volunteers will ensure the following points are included - People using the Organisations services and facilities must be polite and respectful to all regardless of age, background, ability, gender, ethnicity, sexuality or beliefs with particular considerations made for people with protected characteristics - Premises and equipment must be kept clean, tidy and safe to protect everyone's health and safety - Damage to equipment must be reported to staff or volunteers - Negative communication, foul language and bullying will not be tolerated in any form - People must not be intoxicated or under the influence of alcohol or illegal/recreational drugs when on site - Smoking and vaping are only permitted outside in the designated smoking area - Inflicting physical or psychological harm on anyone will not be tolerated and may result in permanent exclusion and a safeguarding concern will be raised - Assault is against the law.
+If anyone causes physical or psychological injury to or mistreats another person, the Organisation will not hesitate to contact the relevant enforcement agencies - People engaging in sexual activities on the premises or at outreach events will be treated as a safeguarding concern - Anyone found breaching the above points may be asked to leave the premises or outreach event immediately by the DSL or the Safeguarding Director